-Derivatives, whether designated in a hedging relationship or not, are carried at fair value on the consolidated statements of financial position within other invested assets or other liabilities, except for embedded derivatives which are recorded with the associated host contract.
+Derivatives, whether designated in a hedging relationship or not, are carried at fair value on the consolidated statements of financial condition within other investments or other liabilities, except for embedded derivatives which are recorded with the associated host contract.
 The Company elects to present derivatives subject to master netting agreements as a net asset or liability.
 See Note 6.
-The Company designates derivatives as cash flow, fair value or net investment hedges, or as a derivative that does not qualify for hedge accounting.
+The Company designates derivatives as cash flow, fair value, or net investment hedges or as a derivative that does not qualify for hedge accounting.